Calico Rock Museum & Visitor Center

 - The Kankey Farming Exhibit — how the land fed the river economy

-- Interactive elements designed for all ages
+- Immersive deck, railing, and ship’s wheel details designed for all ages

 - Connection to the river landing and White River Experience